Lagos de Moreno: Colonial era

 After the fall of the Aztec Empire, explorers set out to explore the western frontier in the Bajio Region.
 The Spanish expansion in Nueva Galicia was slowed down by several tribes in the vicinity, such as the semi-nomadic Chichimecas and the Guachichiles.
 To the east of Pechititan, the Guamares inhabited the Guanajuato area, and to the west, the Zacatecos lived.
 The Zacateco caudillos (chiefs), Xiconaqui and Custique, along with the Chichimecas, struck down multiple Spanish invasions from 1550 to 1590 in the well-known Chichimeca War.

 However, encomenderos gradually occupied the Bajio.
 The first Spaniard to build a hacienda in the Laguense valley was Don Diego de Ibarra.
 Even so, in 1551, a group of Chichimecas attacked his ranch (La Sauceda and San Antonio) and killed all his animals.
 The constant raids in the area made, for the time being, made settlement of the Lagos region impossible.

 Founding of Lagos

 After decades of constant combat and raids, the first Spanish authorities of the region were appointed; the priest of Teocaltiche and the Mayor of Teocaltiche had the region stretching from Teocaltiche to the Lagos valley as their jurisdiction.
 Later, the Royal Audiencia of Nueva Galicia ordered the Mayor of Teocaltiche, Don Hernando Martel from Seville, to establish a town in the vicinity of Pechichitan.
 The new settlement was founded jointly with the first priest and vicar of the local parish, father Juan de Cuenca Virues, who also participated in the official founding of the Real Comanja mine in 1561.
-As such, on March 31, 1563, Villa de Santa María de los Lagos was founded by Martel, Cuenca, and Captain Don Pedro de Anda, along with 72 or 73 Spanish noble families and their servants and slaves.
+As such, on March 31, 1563, Villa de Santa María de los Lagos was founded by Martel, Cuenca, and Pedro de Anda, along with around 100 Spanish noble families.